Consumer Confidence Report 2024

 Where does my water come from?

-Perrydale Domestic Water Association pumped water from eight of our own wells during 2023.
+Perrydale Domestic Water Association pumped water from eight of our own wells during 2024.
 Two of these wells are drilled in fractured basalt formation West of the Willamette River.
-Three are drilled in the Troutdale Formation with some marine deposits.
-The other three are located north of Dallas in basalt formation at various depths.
+Three drilled in the Troutdale Formation with some marine deposits.
+The other three are located North of Dallas in basalt formation at various depths.

 Source water assessment and its availability

 Perrydale Domestic Water Association continues to strive for excellence in sanitary conditions throughout our system.
 We completed a Sanitary Survey in 2021 and were awarded an "Outstanding Performer" certificate from OHA for having no violations through a period of years.
-As of the end of the year 2023, PDWA still has no violations jeopardizing our certificate.
-Please continue to do your part in helping keep land clean of contaminants as to preserve our sources of clean drinking water.
+As of end of year 2024 PDWA still has no violation jeopardizing our certificate.
+Please continue to do your part in helping keep our land clean of contaminants as to preserve our sources of clean drinking water.

 Why are there contaminants in my drinking water?